 Current status of West Kelowna’s Water Service Areas

-Powers Creek Water Service Area:
+Powers Creek Water Service Area

 - Multi-barrier treatment objectives for drinking water are being met at the plant and throughout the distribution system.

-- Rose Valley Reservoir source water improvements approved
+Rose Valley Reservoir – source water updates

 Water Quality Advisory |